Every moment matters

 The foundation stones to a successful education lie in the acquisition of basic skills.
 Without these skills, children will not make the educational progress that is expected of them.
 At St. Martin’s C.E.
 Primary School, we place great emphasis on learning basic skills.
 We hold the Basic Skills Quality Mark award for recognition of the school’s work in Basic Skills.
 Children will be taught and expected to learn number bonds and times tables, as well as calculation methods for the four rules of number.
 In addition, children will be taught phonics, through the use of the Read Write Inc programme, basic spelling rules and reading skills.
 Our reading scheme is ‘Big Cat’ which provides a variety of texts to challenge the pupils.
 Our aim is that when pupils leave Year Six, they will be highly numerate and literate, with a real joy for learning.

 ICT is also central to the curriculum and is integrated into a range of subjects.
 The school is well resourced with Interactive Whiteboards in all teaching rooms, which allows us to create visually stimulating lessons and greater opportunities for interactive learning.
-In addition the school has a computer suite of 30 computers and class sets of laptops to be used.
+In addition the school has a computer suite and children have access to ipads and class cameras.

 Embedded in our curriculum as a way of nurturing children to access basic skills through different learning styles as well as challenging themselves further in different areas, are the Arts.
 We value the Arts for their intrinsic quality, promoting self esteem, leadership opportunities and providing an interesting stimulus for all areas.
 Aside from regular PE/dance, art, technology and music lessons, many art forms, including drama are used in other areas – facilitated by our creative curriculum.
 In addition to this, we organise a number of themed weeks throughout the year which enable children to work alongside professional artists or organisations.
 One World Week, for example, encourages inclusiveness and cultural diversity in every curriculum area.

 To find out more about our curriculum, please look at our Curriculum tabs which provide more detail about what each year group is learning each term.
-Also, if you wish to receive any further information, please feel free to come in to the main school office and speak to Miss Wooden in regards to booking an appointment to speak to your child’s teacher.
+Also, if you wish to receive any further information, please feel free to contact the school office or make an appointment to speak to your child’s teacher.